• Home

 I tried that soup on Gabe when we first got married and his reaction was… less than I’d hoped for.
 He’s a much bigger fan of easy turkey chili.

-Eventually I discovered that mom’s potato soup was essentially clam chowder… with out the clams.
+Eventually, I discovered that mom’s potato soup was essentially clam chowder… without the clams.

 Oh, the clams.
 They add so much flavor!
 Not that you couldn’t make this soup sans clams for a really, truly frugal meal, adding chicken broth in the clam broth’s place.